 Mash up 1 avocado and mix it with 1-tablespoon coconut oil and smooth onto hair.
 Leave on for at least 30 minutes, or up to 4 hours.
 Then, rinse and comb through.
 You can also use the avocado on its own or alternatively, combine with 2 tablespoons of raw honey.

 I love this method!
-Drench hair in ¼ cup of either jojoba oil, olive oil, coconut oil or sweet almond oil.
+Drench hair in ¼ cup of either jojoba oil, extra virgin olive oil, coconut oil or sweet almond oil.
 You can leave this on for a few hours and wrap your hair in a towel or you can wrap your hair in a plastic bag and leave on overnight.
 Either way, rinse your hair with the baking soda shampoo recipe above then comb through for soft and luscious locks!
 I personally like to warm the oil on the stove then pour over and massage in to my hair.

 Using more natural oils that don’t strip your hair and help balance out the pH of your scalp will lead to more lustrous beautiful hair.
 You’ll find you can manage your hair better and won’t need much styling product.